 Best for: prototypes, no-code websites

-Framer has been a recent game-changer in website development, with its designer-centric, no-code approach.
+Framer has been a recent game-changing website maker, with its designer-centric, no-code approach.
 The interface is similar to that of a design tool, and it lets you create SEO-optimized, visually appealing websites with complex animation and layouts.

 Main Features